-I will be asked to give a small blood sample so that my genes can be tested.
+I will be asked to give a small blood sample so that my DNA can be tested.
 About 1 teaspoon of blood will be taken from a vein in my arm using a needle.
 The doctors know that this can be scary and it can feel like a prick.
 I can ask for a spray or cream on my skin before the test to numb the skin so it doesn't hurt.

 In some cases, a saliva (spit) sample or cheek swab (wiping the inside of the mouth) may be done instead of a blood sample.
-If there is tissue or DNA stored, that may be used instead.